Orbital propellant depot: Feasibility of propellant depots

 Both approaches were considered feasible with 2009 spaceflight technology, but anticipated that significant further engineering development and in-space demonstration would be required before missions could depend on the technology.
 Both approaches were seen to offer the potential of long-term life-cycle savings.

-In 2010 United Launch Alliance (ULA) proposed their Advanced Cryogenic Evolved Stage (ACES) tanker, a concept that dates back to work by Boeing in 2006, sized to transport up to 73 tonne of propellant—in early design with first flight planned for no earlier than 2023, with initial usage as a propellant tanker potentially beginning in the mid-2020s.
+In 2010 United Launch Alliance (ULA) proposed their Advanced Cryogenic Evolved Stage (ACES) tanker, a concept that dates to work by Boeing in 2006, sized to transport up to 73 tonne of propellant—in early design, a first flight was proposed for no earlier than 2023, with initial usage as a propellant tanker potentially beginning in the mid-2020s.
 ACES was not funded, but some of the ideas were used in the Centaur stage of the Vulcan Centaur rocket.